appcypher/viper/README.md

 Also unlike Nim, Boo and Cobra, Viper tries to stick to Python syntax and semantics as much as possible and wherever it makes sense.

-RPython is quite similar to this project, but the developers have [made it clear](https://rpython.readthedocs.io/en/latest/faq.html#do-i-have-to-rewrite-my-programs-in-rpython) several times their goal is not to make RPython a standalone language.
+RPython is quite similar to this project, but the developers have [made it clear](https://rpython.readthedocs.io/en/latest/faq.html#do-i-have-to-rewrite-my-programs-in-rpython) that their goal is not to make RPython a standalone language.

 ### SETTING UP THE PROJECT
 ##### REQUIREMENTS